To ask for information under the Freedom of Information Act or Environmental Information Regulations, you must tell us:

 Ask for information under Freedom of Information or Environmental Information Regulations by using our online form:

 Warwick District Council

 We will let you know we have got your letter or e-mail in two working days of us having got it, and we should respond to your request in 20 working days.

 We will try to give you what you have asked for but there may be times when we can’t give you the information because, we don’t have the information, we are not permitted to under the Freedom of Information Act or if it would take a very long time for staff to collect for you.
 If we can’t give you all or part of the information you have asked for, we will write to you, saying why.

 You are allowed to make a request for Environmental Information verbally, but it is helps us know what you are asking for if you ask for it in writing.

 If you are dissatisfied with our response

-If you are unhappy with our response, or haven’t received a response after you have written to us to ask for information under Freedom on Information or filled in the Freedom of Information request form, then please follow the steps below.
-If you want make a general complaint, please complete our complaints form instead.
+If you are unhappy with our response, or haven’t received a response after you have contacted us to ask for information under Freedom on Information, then please follow the steps below.
+To make a general complaint, please complete our complaints form..